vivekvaradarajan1980/Comp4447/README.md

 ## An interactive Yfinance based live ingestion application which can forecast stock data using ARIMA/SARIMA and Prophet API models.
 ## Spotlight  Aaron for dockerizing application
 ## Spotlight Bradley for SARIMA/ARIMA
+ARIMA is a model for time series forecasting.
+The name stands for auto regressive integrated moving average.
+The function takes 3 parameters, p,d and q with default values of 1, 1, 1

+p determines how many auto regressive terms are in the model, or how many terms there are based on previous predictions from the model

+q determines how many moving average terms are in the model, or how many are based on the error

+d determines how many times the data is differenced.
+This is done to make the data stationary, usually a value of d=1 is satisfactory

+SARIMA is a variant of the arima model that accounts for seasonality.
+It has an additional parameter s that sets the seasonal period (default is 4).
+There are also aditional PDQ parameters for the seasonal period that are set to 1 by default.

 ## Spotlight Kurt for prophet modeling
 Facebook Prophet is an open-sourced tool available in Python or R that specifically helps with time-series forecasting.
 The motivation behind Prophet was to create something easy to use but customizable.